Play Dungeon Game with DP

 Before reading this article, you should first learn:

-Indeed, this game brings back childhood memories for many.
-I remember playing alone with a handheld console while two or three others crowded around, suggesting moves, which made the gaming experience quite poor for the player but exceptionally fun for the onlookers 😂
+Indeed, this game holds many childhood memories.
+Remember playing it alone with a console, while two or three people stood around giving unsolicited advice, making the experience terrible for the player but extremely fun for the onlookers 😂

-LeetCode Problem 174, "Dungeon Game," presents a similar challenge:
+LeetCode Problem 174, "Dungeon Game", is a similar challenge:

 The demons had captured the princess and imprisoned her in the bottom-right corner of a dungeon